-As of the date of approval of this report, the share capital of "Iberdrola, S.A." (hereinafter, "Iberdrola" or the "Company") comes to €4,834,773,000 and is represented by 6,446,364,000 ordinary shares having a nominal value of €0.75 each, belonging to a single class and series and fully subscribed and paid up, as a result of the implementation of the second increase in share capital by means of a scrip issue approved by the shareholders at the General Shareholders' Meeting on 17 June 2022.
+As of the date of approval of this report, the share capital of "Iberdrola, S.A." comes to $\in$ 4,817,474,250 and is represented by 6,423,299,000 ordinary shares having a nominal value of $\in$ 0.75 each, belonging to a single class and series and fully subscribed and paid up, as a result of the implementation of the second increase in share capital by means of a scrip issue approved by the shareholders at the General Shareholders' Meeting on 28 April 2023.
+The terms "Iberdrola" or the "Company" will hereafter be used to refer to "Iberdrola, S.A." and "Iberdrola Group" in reference to the group of companies made up of Iberdrola, as the holding entity of the Group, and its subsidiaries.